 - 1. Reduce instructional costs by defining a process to realign instructional resources with student demand and reduce reliance on adjuncts - 2.
-Reduce academic administrative overhead by engaging deans and faculty in a process to merge some of the smallest colleges to achieve economies of scale.
-Top options to investigate: - The College of Social Work and the College of Education - The School of Medicine-Columbia and the School of Medicine-Greenville - 3.
+Reduce academic administrative overhead by engaging deans and faculty in a process to merge some of the smallest colleges to achieve economies of scale - 3.
 Grow tuition revenue by expanding capacity in high demand programs that are currently turning away highly qualified students, especially the Darla Moore School of Business - 4.
 Grow tuition revenue by improving marketing and program attractiveness for existing master's and professional programs with high employer-demand - 5.
 Engage deans, chairs, and directors in a project to reallocate resources to higher-performing doctoral programs